raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 But functions have another, very important purpose.
 The form the basis for an *algebra of values*.

 Consider these functions, `begin1` and `begin`.
-They're handy for writing [function advice][advice], for creating sequences of functions to be evaluated for side effects, and for resolving method conflicts when composing mxins:
+They're handy for writing [function advice][advice], for creating sequences of functions to be evaluated for side effects, and for resolving method conflicts when composing mixins:

 [advice]: https://en.wikipedia.org/wiki/Advice_(programming)